-Rovaniemi Railroad Station is located in the city center.
-The route starts from Helsinki in the South, connecting major cities such as Tampere and Oulu.
+The Railway Station of Rovaniemi is located in the city center.
+The route starts from Helsinki in the south, connecting major cities such as Tampere and Oulu along the way.
 You can choose between a day and an overnight service.
 Overnight services have sleeping-cars to make the journey more comfortable.

 Rovaniemi airport (RVN) is located some 10 kilometers away from the city center.
-Norwegian and Finnair fly between Helsinki and Rovaniemi several times a day.
-Other airports with scheduled flight connections include Istanbul with Turkish Airlines and London Gatwick with EasyJet and Norwegian.
+Finnair flies between Helsinki and Rovaniemi several times a day.
+There are a few direct flights to Rovaniemi from other European destinations as well, including London.

 A taxi ride from Rovaniemi airport to the center costs around 25-30 euros.
 Alternatively, there's a shuttle bus connection between the airport and the city center.

 Airport page: Rovaniemi airport

 There are several long-distance coach companies with connections to Rovaniemi from other Finnish cities.
 The best way to compare prices and schedules is to use Matkakeisari.

 There are four distinct seasons in Rovaniemi, each with its own charm.
 The warm summers with Midnight Sun; brisk autumns with brightly colored leaves; snowy, cold winters with northern lights on the sky; and sunny springs ideal for winter sports.

 Winter: The winter months, December, January and February, is the coldest time of the year.
 December is the absolute high season in tourism, as people arrive to experience the Christmas magic.